serbrio/mooc_csb_2025/Project_I/REPORT.md

 **Cryptographic Failures** \
 Sensitive data (in this case, private messages) not encrypted at rest, allowing an attacker to retrieve this data using, for examle, SQL injection flaws.

-As described in [Flaw 3](#flaw-3), [SQL injection](screenshots/flaw-3-before-3.png) can [reveal](screenshots/flaw-3-before-4.png) messages of other users.
+As described in [Flaw 3](#flaw-3), [SQL injection](screenshots/flaw-3-before-3.png) can [reveal](screenshots/flaw-3-before-4.png) messages of users.
 And as the messages are not encrypted, attacker can gain access to the personal and sensitive data in these messages.

 ## Fix
 To encrypt the fields in django Models, it is convenient to use the django-fernet-encrypted-fields package. \